kajima-yv/faceRecog-attendanceSys/README.md

 ## Running the tests

-When all the prerequisites have been installed you can store the Face you want to compare at [Dataset](https://github.com/kajima-yv/faceRecog-attendanceSys/tree/main/Dataset).
+When all the prerequisites have been installed you can store the Face you want to compare at [_Dataset_](https://github.com/kajima-yv/faceRecog-attendanceSys/tree/main/Dataset).
-And then you can run the file **AttendanceSys**, where the system would call a webcam window
+And then you can run the file _**AttendanceSys**_, where the system would call a webcam window
-and record all the faces in frame to compare with the saved/stored face in the folder **Dataset**.
+and record all the faces in frame to compare with the saved/stored face in the folder _**Dataset**_.

 ## Authors